< search again

 Suitable for: Heads of department and subject teachers who currently use any exam board and are interested in the new AQA specification.

-Focus: To help you prepare to teach the new physics specification, we’re inviting you to one of our teacher training online events.
-These events are 2 hours long and best of all they are free.
+Focus: To help you prepare to teach the new physics specification, we’re inviting you to one of our free teacher training events.
+Face to face events are full days and online are 2 hours.
 From lesson planning and teaching resources, to the issues and expected outcomes of the new assessment, we’ll talk you through everything you need to bring out the best in your students.
 You’ll also have the opportunity to talk and share ideas with other teachers and, if you have any questions for us, we’ll be happy to help.more info >

 GCSE Science: How to teach outstanding physics lessons